Terpenes

 A terpene profile can help explain aroma and possible profile direction, but dose, cannabinoids, product type, personal tolerance, and consumption method all matter.
 Use this guide as a reference, not a promise.

-• Check dominant terpenes
+• Check dominant terpenes before reading marketing language.

-• Compare supporting aroma patterns
+• Compare supporting aroma patterns across similar products.

-• Account for dose and tolerance
+• Account for tolerance, timing, method, and personal comfort level.

 Continue learning